tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 slow them down.
 Changing the work factor is the easiest way to avoid this slowdown.
 In the next version, bcrypt-ruby will support setting the cost with `BCrypt::Engine.cost = x`.
-For the time being, monkey patching is the way to do.
+For the time being, monkey patching is the way to go.
 Drop this into `spec/support/bcrypt.rb`:

 {% highlight ruby %}
 require 'bcrypt'